DevEooo/WinterAI-Telegram-Chatbot/README.md

-# WinterAI Bot
+# ❄️ WinterAI – Telegram Chatbot

-A Telegram chatbot powered by Google's Gemini AI.
+WinterAI is a personal AI chatbot powered by Gemini LLM for Telegram, designed to be a calm and intelligent companion that representing reserved personality.
 ## Setup

 1. **Clone the repository**